Surrogate modelling the Baryonic Universe I: The colour of star formation: Analysis of broad-band colours from observations

 In Fig.~\ref{fig:SDSS_cols} we compare the distribution of broad-band colours of SDSS galaxies alongside theoretical expectations for the distributions that result from variations in SFH alone.
 Blue shaded areas display the distribution of SDSS colours, while orange solid (green dashed) contours present the distribution of simulated colours produced by variations in SFH predicted by \umachine (\illustris) (see \S\ref{sec:SFHSED}).
 In particular, the volume spanned by the orange and green contours is exclusively due to variations in SFH, as we hold all other galaxy properties fixed to their fiducial values.
 Both shaded areas and contours enclose 90\% of the colour distributions.

 As expected, the major axes of the \umachine and \illustris ellipsoids are closely aligned, supporting the thesis that the SFH-direction is universal.
-Additionally, the breadth of the orange and green ellipsoids are very similar, confirming that physically-motivated SFH variations result in galaxy colours spanning a similar volume in colour space.
+Additionally, the breadth of the orange and green ellipsoids is very similar, confirming that physically-motivated SFH variations result in galaxy colours spanning a similar volume in colour space.
 Furthermore, the major axes of simulated and observed colours also appear to be well-aligned, suggesting that the most important galaxy property controlling broad-band colours is the star formation history.
 More quantitatively, we find that the angle between the SFH-direction and the first eigenvector of SDSS colours is very small, approximately 7 degrees, comparable to the small size of changes to the SFH-direction induced by variations in distinct galaxy properties (see \S\ref{subsec:sfh_direction_robustness}).
-Moreover, the angles between the first eigenvector of SDSS galaxies and the IMF-, $Z$-, $\tau_{\rm V, y}$-, $\tau_{\rm V, o}$-, $Z_{\rm ISM}$-, and $U_S$-directions are 29.7, 25.6, 16.2, 32.9, 32.8, and 46.7 degrees, respectively.
-Taken together, these results strongly suggest that {\em the broad-band colours of low-redshift galaxies are primarily driven by star formation history}.
+On the other hand, the angles between the first eigenvector of SDSS galaxies and the IMF-, $Z$-, $\tau_{\rm V, y}$-, $\tau_{\rm V, o}$-, $Z_{\rm ISM}$-, and $U_S$-directions are 20, 27, 15, 31, 15, and 47 degrees, respectively.
+Taken together, these results suggest that {\em broad-band optical and near-infrared galaxy colours are primarily driven by star formation history}.

 Despite the close correspondence of the SFH-direction with the first eigenvector of SDSS colours, in Fig.~\ref{fig:SDSS_cols} we can also see that the ellipsoid of SDSS colours spans a much larger volume than that of \umachine and \illustris.
 Therefore, it is clear that SFH variations alone cannot completely account for the colours of observed galaxies.
 To help visualise this, in the bottom right panel of this figure we display the directions associated with variations in metallicity, dust attenuation, and nebular emission lines.
 We can see that these are indeed the directions needed to stretch the ellipsoids of simulated colours in order to cover the volume of colour space spanned by observed galaxies.
 Thus, even though SFH is the primary driver of galaxy colours, variations in metallicity, dust attenuation, and nebular emission lines are nonetheless required in order to account for the colours of observed galaxies.